fernandalizs/mymenu/README.md

 # My Menu
-My Menu is an app where you can save your daily meals and favorite recipes 🍽️
+My Menu is an app where you can save your daily meals and favorite recipes at the same place 🍽️
 ## Requirements
 - Node v14
 - Vue-cli